neilkimmett/neilkimmett.github.io/_posts/2015-02-11-working-on-side-projects.markdown

 The second is __Weather Widget__ (working title).
 This is an app I started at the tail end of last summer.
 Its a Today widget for iOS that displays the weather for the next 24 hours.
 The temperature is displayed as a line graph, and the rainfall is displayed as a bar chart beneath it.
 Just the next 24 hours, just in your current location.

 If I don't stick to this vaguest of commitments I sure would appreciate a gentle nudging from someone.
 Why don't you also commit to something and we can form a mutual pledge to nudge each other?
-Lets all make some things.

-Wish me luck folks.
+Wish me luck folks, and thank you Norm.

 P.S.
 My first act of sprucing up this blog is adding an RSS feed.
 Behold: [http://kimmett.me/feed.xml](http://kimmett.me/feed.xml).
 I sure would love it if you added it to your feed reading service of choice.